AleksandarMitrevski/backend-perf-comp/README.md

 ### PHP

 PHP 7.2.9 64-bit Thread Safe VC15, run on server Apache httpd 2.4.34 64-bit VC15.
-Nginx is the more appropriate choice for PHP server, however the Windows platform eliminated this possibility.
-The older 'memcache' module is used instead of 'memcached' for cache server communication, again due to the running platform. php.ini and httpd.conf files are provided in 'env-config-files' subdirectory.
+Nginx is the more appropriate choice for PHP server, however performing the experiment on Windows eliminated this possibility.
+The older 'memcache' module is used instead of 'memcached' for cache server communication, again due to the specific platform that is used. php.ini and httpd.conf files are provided in 'env-config-files' subdirectory.

 ### Rails